-Your eligible dependents are residents of Canada who are:
+Your eligible dependents are:

-- your spouse the person you're married to, or the person you have been living with in a common-law relationship for at least six months.
-Your spouse must be removed from your benefit plans no later than 6 months after separation. - your unmarried, dependent children (natural, adopted or of whom you are the legal guardian) who are substantially financially dependent on you and are: - younger than 21 (or of any age if they are disabled) - age 21 up to and including age 24 if they are attending a college, university or other accredited educational institution full-time

-Legal guardianship must be obtained under Canadian laws and a court order must be provided as proof.

-Coverage for a disabled dependent at any age is only available to individuals already covered by TELUS plans as an eligible dependent child.
+- your spouse the person you're married to, or the person you have been living with in a conjugal relationship, for at least six months (includes same-sex partners).
+Your spouse must be removed from your benefit plans after 6 months of separation. - your unmarried, dependent children (natural, adopted or of whom you are the legal guardian) who are substantially financially dependent on you and are: - younger than 21 (or of any age if they are disabled) - age 21 up to and including age 24 if they are attending a college, university or other accredited educational institution full-time - Legal guardianship must be obtained under Canadian laws and a court order must be provided as proof. - Coverage for a disabled dependent at any age is only available to individuals already covered by TELUS plans as an eligible dependent child. - Extended Health coverage for dependents attending school full-time ends at the end of the benefit year in which they turn age 25